 There is no doubt that you will have your smartphone with you, so make the most of it!
 Head to your favorite websites and blogs and catch up with all of the latest news from your industry, and make notes, email yourself links and generally try to get a headstart before the working day begins.
 By the time you get to work, you’ll have plenty of extra knowledge and content at your disposal, and if your workplace has a morning meeting, you’ll have the opportunity to wow them with your up-to-date expert knowledge.

 If you fancy doing something a little fun and risque to kill the boredom of the commute to work, online gaming could be just the ticket.
-Whether you’re going to bet on sports or head to an online casino, companies like Unibet have created a safe, fun and engaging environment for people who love to have a flutter but without sitting at machines all day.
+Whether you’re going to bet on sports or head to an online casino, sites like http://www.tunaspoker.online/ have created a safe, fun and engaging environment for people who love to have a flutter but without sitting at machines all day.
 Perfect for a work commute, and if you win, you’ll be buzzing through the morning without any need for a coffee fix.
+You can also visit Unibet for interesting games.

 Do Some Shopping